Last Updated: August 31, 2008

 Procedures

-The Community Manager shall follow these guidelines in
+The Community Manager shall follow these guidelines in managing this account:

 1. Each activity, from the use of the Activity Room